vegetabill/brainbox-design-site/cv.md

 - Implementer of integration infrastructure to bridge new React with existing Rails
   - Pull requests and other contributions to [react-rails gem](https://github.com/reactjs/react-rails/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Avegetabill+)
 - Established official standards for view code on web using a living style guide, example code, and docs.
 Spread these new ideas across ~50 engineers at 2 office locations via instructor-led training and self-serve tutorials
-- Continued as steward of standards outside of team responsibilities, including new code using Redux

 ## Lead Developer, [ThoughtWorks Products](https://www.thoughtworks.com/what-we-do/products)